By Michael d’Estries and SkillPointe Editorial Team

 MRI Tech (Salary: $74,655)

-MRI technicians operate a magnetic resonance imaging (MRI) scanner to create complex 3D scans of a specific part of a patient’s body.
+MRI technicians operate magnetic resonance imaging (MRI) scanners to create complex 3D scans of a specific part of a patient’s body.
 This job is perfect for those who communicate well and enjoy a fast-paced environment.
 The role is often based in hospitals, radiology centers or outpatient care centers.

 Radiology Tech (Salary: $61,910)